MatthewGerber/rlai/docs/case_studies/lunar_lander_continuous.md

 * `--gym-id LunarLanderContinuous-v2`:  OpenAI Gym environment identifier.
 * `--render-every-nth-episode 100`:  Render a video every 100 episodes.
 * `--video-directory ~/Desktop/lunarlander_continuous_videos`:  Where to store rendered videos.
-* `--force`:  Overwrite videos in the video directory.
 * `--plot-environment`:  Show a real-time plot of state and reward values.
 * `--T 500`:  Limit episodes to 500 steps.